 The Oracle ILOM software on each SP provides the heart of remote monitoring and management capabilities for SPARC servers.
 The SP consists of a dedicated processor that is independent of the server system and runs the Oracle ILOM software package.
-The larger SPARC M7-8 and M7-16 servers feature redundant SPs capable of automatic failover and support hot-serviceability for continuous operation.
+The larger SPARC M8-8 server features redundant SPs capable of automatic failover and supports hot-serviceability for continuous operation.
 While input power is supplied to the server, the SP constantly monitors the system even if all domains are inactive.